szapp/filen-photo-organizer/README.md

     # Required
     rootPath: ''

-    # Date-time pattern of directories to sort the photos into (if '', no directories will be created)
+    # Date-time pattern of directories to sort the photos into (if '', no directories will be created and 'filePattern' must not be '')
     # The pattern is based on the date taken
     # Format: https://moment.github.io/luxon/docs/manual/formatting.html#table-of-tokens
     #
     # Default: 'yyyy-MM'
     dirPattern: 'yyyy-MM'

-    # Date-time pattern for renaming the files based on date taken (if '', preserve original file name)
+    # Date-time pattern for renaming the files based on date taken (if '', preserve original file name and 'dirPattern' must not be '')
     # The pattern is based on the date taken.
     # Format: https://moment.github.io/luxon/docs/manual/formatting.html#table-of-tokens
     #
     # Default: 'yyyy-MM-dd_HH.mm.ss'
     filePattern: 'yyyy-MM-dd_HH.mm.ss'

-    # Time zone to assume for photo organization when no time zone offset and GPS metadata is available, i.e. the time zone in which the photos were taken.
+    # Time zone to assume for photo organization when no time zone offset and GPS metadata is available, i.e. the time zone in which the photos were taken
     # As TZ / IANA identifier (e.g. 'Europe/Berlin')
     # Identifiers: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
     #